MikeTaylor/palaeo-vo/vo-manuscript.md

 ### Anatomical nomenclature

 As dinosaur palaeontologists, we generally use and prefer the Owenian system of anatomical directions, with anterior and posterior indicating the forward and backward directions accordingly (XXX Owen ref) — hence the use of these terms in the _Xenoposeidon_ paper, its reviews, and the associated discussion.
 However, for the present paper, we seek directional definitions that are unambiguous for all vertebrates: not only those like dinosaurs, dogs and fish, which hold their vertebral columns essentially horizontal; but also those like humans, penguins and XXX third example, which hold their vertebral columns essentially vertical.
-FOr this reason, avoiding ambiguity in humans, where "anterior" means ventral (towards the belly) rather than cranial (towards the head), we will use terms cranial and caudal, and derived terms such as craniodorsal.
+FOr this reason, avoiding ambiguity in humans, where “anterior” means ventral (towards the belly) rather than cranial (towards the head), we will use terms cranial and caudal, and derived terms such as craniodorsal.

 ### Institutional abbreviations